sdondley/ClimateChangeChat/fast_as_fuck_perl_language_server_and_completion.md

 * Bam!
 Step 1 is done

 ### Step 2: Install the needed neovim plugins
-* Install the lspconfg-nvim plugin
+* Install the lspconfig-nvim plugin
     * Covered in the first tutorial
 * Install coq plugins
     * Provides completion and snippet features for you